QUALITIES OF GAUZE AND WHAT TO EXPECT

 What should I use to remove stains from my product?We like biodegradable stain removers that come in a solid bar form.
 This is the bar soap that we currently use for stains.
 For really tough stains, you can try soaking in an all-natural oxygen bleach solution.
 (Keep in mind that using the latter method on any of our undyed fabrics may lighten them.)

 How can I protect my gauze during laundering?Because gauze is a loose, open weave, it can snag if it gets caught on something.
+Please note that willaby cannot be held responsible for snags or any other damage to your goods once they have been handled, laundered, or have otherwise entered into use.
 To protect your item from getting snagged during laundering, wash and dry without items that have zippers, hooks, or anything that could catch on the fibers.
 You might also choose to put your gauze item in a mesh wash bag for washing and drying.
 Be sure that the wash bag is large enough so that that item isn't tightly bunched up.
 This allows water and detergent to flow through the fabric in the washing machine, and air to circulate in the dryer.

 Lastly, we do not recommend using any kind of dryer ball in the dryer with your gauze.
 These have the potential to strip your gauze of its softness.

 How do I fix a snag on my gauze?A snag can be easily fixed using a needle and thread.
 Thread a needle, and knot the thread to the loop of the snag.
 Using the attached needle and thread, pull the snag through the back of the fabric.
 This will hide it inside the layers of gauze.
 Once you pull the needle and thread through to the back of the fabric, snip the sewing thread short enough so that it’s hidden inside the fabric.
-We're working on getting a video up on this method.
-In the meantime, you can email our customer service at firstname.lastname@example.org if you would like further instructions.
+If you need help with fixing your snag/s, you can email our customer service at email@example.com if you would like further instructions.